farajayh/task-manager-app/README.md

 On Creation, update and deletion of tasks, the data is streamed to the frontend in realtime, and the details of the action shows as an alert message.

+- To stop the app run: docker compose down

 ## Technologies Used
 - PHP 8.2
 - MySQL